Welshpool railway station, Perth

 Welshpool was a railway station on the Transperth network.
 It was located on the Armadale and Thornlie lines, 9.5 kilometres from Perth Station serving the suburbs of Welshpool and Bentley, Western Australia.

 The station closed permanently on 20 November 2023, as part of the Victoria Park-Canning Level Crossing Removal Project.
-The reasons for this included: building a much-needed rail overpass for Welshpool Road required demolition of the existing station; low patronage of Welshpool Station, and; the proximity of Leach Highway made construction of a new station unviable.
+The reasons for this included: building a much-needed rail overpass for Welshpool Road which required demolition of the existing station; low patronage of Welshpool Station; and the proximity of Leach Highway making construction of a new station unviable.

 History

 Welshpool Station opened in 1889 as one of the original stations on the Armadale line.

 As early as the 1930s the location was concern for railway crossing safety.

 During the Second World War, it was considered as a suitable location for a proposed munitions factory.

 Welshpool Station was planned to be closed under the original 1999 South West Metropolitan Railway Master Plan for the Armadale line branch route of the Mandurah line to enable the construction of a bridge over Welshpool Road instead of the current level crossing.
 However, with the change in route alignment, the closure was no longer necessary at that point in time.